 Medicaid

 Original Medicare (Part A and Part B) and Medicare Advantage plans offer the same level of coverage for thyroid tests.
-Medicare Part B covers the cost of a blood test done as an outpatient, while MEdicare Part A covers the costs of a thyroid blood test done as part of an inpatient hospital stay.
+Medicare Part B covers the cost of an outpatient blood test, while Medicare Part A covers the cost of a thyroid blood test done as part of an inpatient hospital stay.

 Both Medicare Part D and Medicare Advantage plans cover the cost of thyroid medication.
 Medicare Part A also covers the cost of surgery if a doctor deems it necessary to remove the thyroid gland.

-The thyroid gland is a small hormone-producing gland in the neck.
-People can experience problems if they produce too much or too little thyroid hormones that control metabolism and growth.
+The thyroid gland is a small gland in the neck that produces hormones that control metabolism and growth.
+People can experience problems if they produce too much or too little thyroid hormones.